 The Accessible Circulator Shuttle provides supplemental service to the campus bus for those with mobility issues.
 Shuttle service is intended to supplement campus bus and paratransit service for those with mobility issues, whether temporary or permanent.
 Service is available to UW employees, students, visitors, and affiliates.

 UW–Madison has more than 200 buildings spread out over more than 900 acres.
 Most of your campus travel will be on foot.
 Walking is a terrific way to get around.
-Plus, it’s the only way to experience the State Street pedestrian mall or cut through Library Mall to the terrace.
+Plus, it’s the best way to experience the State Street pedestrian mall or cut through Library Mall to the Memorial Union Terrace.

 Madison is a very safe city, but you can take some precautions to help keep yourself safe.
 When walking in the dark, use one of the well-lit Lightway walking paths that run throughout the campus, marked with reflective logos affixed to light poles.
 Don’t walk with headphones on.
 Avoid being immersed in a smartphone while walking.
 Keep an eye on your surroundings whether walking at night, or crossing an uncontrolled intersection during the day.